 An estimated 5-10 percent of breast, ovarian and colorectal cancers is caused by mutations in a person’s genetic information and can be passed from generation to generation.
 DeKalb Medical provides the most thorough genetic risk assessment in Georgia to help you understand if you have genetic risk factors for cancer.
-Take a moment to watch this informative video about how important genetic testing can be.

 A sophisticated blood test tells patients if they have genetic risk factors and gives them the knowledge they need to make appropriate screening, prevention and lifestyle management decisions.
 This is not a test for cancer: it is a test that can tell you if a higher risk for breast, ovarian or colorectal cancer runs in your family.
 Knowing your risk can help you and your doctor make better, more informed decisions about your health, before cancer has a chance to develop.
 Also, women already diagnosed with cancer may be able to prevent a second cancer.
 Click here for a copy of DeKalb Medical's Genetic Risk Assessment brochure.